onflow/flow/flips/20220203-capability-controllers.md

     let borrowType: Type

     /// The id of the related capability.
-    /// This is the UUID of the created capability.
+    /// This is the ID of the created capability.
-    /// All copies of the same capability will have the same UUID let capabilityID: UInt64
+    /// All copies of the same capability will have the same ID let capabilityID: UInt64

     /// Is the capability revoked.